kilrah/hashcheck/readme.md

 - Path remapping (used e.g. to generate hashes on one machine, then run the check on another machine hosting a backup where the paths are different)
 - Path conversion (for above scenario, in the case of different Windows/Unix OSes)
-- Copy while hashing (store hashes while making a backup copy)
+- Copy files to another location while generating or checking hashes

 ## Usage

-The `hashcheck.py` script on the does not implement the "Copy while hashing" feature and has no requirements other than a default install of Python >= 3.7.
-The `hashcheck_copy.py` script does, but requires the python module `filedate`.
+The `hashcheck.py` script implements all functionality, but requires the python module `filedate`.
 Install with `pip install filedate`.
+The `hashcheck_nocopy.py` script skips the "Copy while hashing" feature but has no requirements other than a default install of Python >= 3.7, can be used if installing modules is not practical.

 The database being sqlite allows for easy external filtering/manipulation with tools such as [SQLite Browser](https://sqlitebrowser.org/) in case the desired filtering is not provided.